millocorona/LAPILU-CrossAssembler/README.md

 # LAPILU Cross Assembler
-Cross assembler written in java for LAPILU Soft-core Microprocessor
+Cross assembler written in java for <a href='https://github.com/millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit'>LAPILU Soft-core Microprocessor </a>